sbharadwajj/awesome-zero-shot-learning/README.md

 + **Flowers Dataset:** There are two datasets, Categories: 17 and 102. [[link]](http://www.robots.ox.ac.uk/~vgg/data/flowers/)
 + **SUN:** Scene Attributes.
 Categories:717. [[link]](http://cs.brown.edu/~gmpatter/sunattributes.html)

+### Starter Code
+[This](https://github.com/chichilicious/embarrsingly-simple-zero-shot-learning) repository contains a Jupyter Notebook step-by-step code to "An embarrassingly simple approach to zero-shot learning."
+ICML (2015).
+This can be used as an introductory code to obtain the basic understanding of Zero-shot Learning.

 ## Other resources